 Downtown Ottawa roads, businesses shut down as 'Freedom Convoy' protesters flood Parliament Hill

-Thousands of truckers and their supporters continued to gather around Parliament Hill as darkness fell on downtown Ottawa Saturday evening.
+Fireworks and the sounds of truck horns filled the air on a cold Saturday evening, as thousands of truckers and their supporters remained in downtown Ottawa.

-The ‘Freedom Convoy’ demonstrators rallied against COVID-19 vaccine mandates and other public health restrictions, with no word on what will happen next or how long they are planning to stay.
+The ‘Freedom Convoy’ demonstrators are protesting COVID-19 vaccine mandates and other public health restrictions, with no word on what will happen next or how long they are planning to stay.

 Ottawa Police reported no major incidents on Saturday.